dilner1/Portfolio_one/README.md

 # Studio Six

-Studio Six is a recording studio that allows potential clients to hire either a recording studio, one of two rehearsal rooms or book equipement through the rental service for live music.
-As it is a busnieness area centered around artists I wanted to give the website a bold look to really capture the eye of the potential client.
+Studio Six is a recording studio that allows potential clients to hire either a recording studio, one of two rehearsal rooms or book equipment through the rental service for live music.
+As it is a business area centered around artists I wanted to give the website a bold look to really capture the eye of the potential client.

-The site uses a one page format, this makes it especially easy to naviagte on mobile and doesn't hinder use on a desktop.
+The site uses a one-page format, this makes it especially easy to navigate on mobile and doesn't hinder use on a desktop.
 This also gives the site a sleek and modern feel.

 ![responsive design picture](assets/images/responsive_design.png)